 Below are the multiple options for an MP with BTMG to demonstrate deliverability:

-Option 1: BTMG utilizing the distribution system to offset Initial PRMR.
-BTMG used to offset an LSE’s load utilizing only the distribution system is considered deliverable up to the volume of “net PRMR” of an LSE in a singular LBA.
+Option 1: BTMG utilizing the distribution system to offset Final PRMR.
+BTMG used to offset an LSE’s load utilizing only the distribution system is considered deliverable up to the volume of “net Final PRMR” of an LSE in a singular LBA.
 No additional studies are required.

 Option 2: Firm Transmission Service.
-The MP of the BTMG can apply for Point-to-Point or Network Integration Transmission Service using a type of “Monthly” or “Yearly” depending on the Point of Interconnection (POI).
+The MP of the BTMG can apply for Point-to-Point Transmission Service using a type of “Monthly” or “Yearly” depending on the Point of Interconnection (POI).
 A BTMG with a POI on the distribution system can utilize “Yearly” type firm Transmission Service to facilitate a system impact study, if required.
 A BTMG with a POI on the Transmission System can use “Monthly” or “Yearly” type of firm Transmission Service since an ERIS study would have been completed.
-A Network Customer may designate a BTMG as a Network Resource through OATI OASIS utilizing firm Transmission Service.
+In unique circumstances, it may be possible for a Network Customer may designate a BTMG as a Network Resource through OATI OASIS utilizing firm Transmission Service.
+The firm Transmission Service established must be sufficient to cover ZRCs associated with Excess BTMG.
+While MPs are encouraged to procure firm Transmission Service ahead of the PRA, due to Final PRMR not being known until the conclusion of the PRA, through the use of ICAP Deferral, MPs may instead elect to convert SAC and commit ZRCs associated with Excess BTMG into the PRA without first procuring firm Transmission Service.
+See BPM-011 section 4.5 and Appendices T and U for more details on the ICAP Deferral process.

 Option 3: Interconnection Service of NRIS or External NRIS (E-NRIS).
 The MP of the BTMG can enter the Generator Interconnection Queue and apply for NRIS or E-NRIS.
 An MP can apply for E-NRIS with a BTMG that has a POI on the distribution system.
 A BTMG with a POI on the Transmission System is eligible for NRIS.
 The BTMG would be part of a MISO Definitive Planning Phase (DPP) study and required to submit an application and deposits as appropriate.
 Refer to BPM-015 Generation Interconnection for additional details.

 Option 4: Historical determination of deliverability.
-BTMG used to offset an LSE’s Initial PRMR located in the same LBA and historically demonstrated deliverability prior to integration with MISO, as accepted by MISO or a Transmission Owner, is considered deliverable.
+BTMG used to offset an LSE’s Final PRMR located in the same LBA and historically demonstrated deliverability prior to integration with MISO, as accepted by MISO or a Transmission Owner, is considered deliverable.
 Individual BTMGs may have demonstrated deliverability by confirmation by a Network Customer as a designated Network Resource or completion of a Market Transition Deliverability test prior to an LSE joining MISO.

 Measurement and Verification of BTMG